Zengxiang-Zhao/nwo.ai_task/README.md

 The workflow of this project is that:

-1. extract corpora from tweets and reddit tables associated with keyword **within a range of time**
+1. extract corpora from tweets and reddit tables associated with keyword **within a range of time**.
+Cause all the trends are associated with a range of time.
 2. process the corpora and extract enities
-3. implement FP-tree algorithm to get the entities associated with the keyword
+3. count the frequency of each entities and decide which one have a strong relationship with the keyword based on the freqency.

 ## Extract corpora from tweets and reddit tables using keyword between a range of time

 ```python
 python extract_corpora.py -k iPhone -l 10